yihanwu1024/badcert/README.md

 1. Navigate to "Untrusted Certificates → Certificates", right-click on the blank space, and choose "All Tasks" → "Import" in the context menu.
 1. Choose `.p7b`.

 You should see certificates in the list now.

+**Effect.** To block any program to be run with administrator privileges, but **not with standard privileges.**

-Keep in mind that certificates can be stored in different places.
-Certificates stored in "Local Computer" are effective for all users on the computer, while those in "User" are only effective for that user.
-In common cases, you need to install these certificates to "Local Computer" to prevent the programs being executed by an administrator, and that is normally what you should expect.
+**Coverage of policy.** Policies in "Local Computer" are effective for all users on the computer, while those in "User" are only effective for that user.
+In common cases, **you need to install these certificates to "Local Computer" to prevent the programs being executed by an administrator**, which is normally what you should expect.